Interstellar-Network/interstellar-docs-tech/developers/Milestones/M2/local-demo-with-docker.md

 - Ideal for offline testing, developer evaluation, or deeper inspection of runtime logs

-:::info Recovery Testing Scope
+:::info Recovery Testing in Milestone 2
-Please note that **re-testing the recovery process is not part of Milestone 2**.
-At this stage, our focus is on validating backend transaction generation and execution.
+Recovery was introduced in **M1** and remains part of the overall testnet scope.
+All subsequent milestones are designed to remain **compatible with the recovery flow**, but in **M2 we are not re-testing or refining recovery**.

-Recovery flows will be revisited and refined in future milestones (including **M4**) and are planned to be fully integrated with the **SDK delivery**.
-This ensures curators do not spend unnecessary time on functionality that is still evolving and will be better validated later in the roadmap.
+The focus of M2 is backend transaction generation and execution.
+Recovery will be revisited in future milestones (notably **M4**) and fully integrated with the **SDK delivery**, where its stability and developer usability can be validated in a realistic context.

+This avoids redundant effort at this stage, while ensuring continuity from M1 to later milestones.
 :::